 - It is very rewarding.
 If you enjoy taking care of your houseplants, creating new plants and watching them grow is a step up from purchasing new plants.

 All the plants on this list can be propagated in plain water.
 To propagate with water, you need a glass container, water, a sharp cutting tool, and a healthy plant to take your cuttings.
 Your container can be either clear or colored glass.
 Clear glass allows you to see the roots, which is an attractive feature but watch out for algae that will grow more quickly in clear than colored glass.
 I prefer colored glass for this reason.

 Propagating in water is certainly the easiest, cleanest method but roots that have developed in water will need to adapt to their new soil conditions.
 When transplanting from water to soil it is important to keep the soil moist for the first few weeks until the roots become established.

 You can use either tap, rain, filtered or distilled room temperature water.
 Do not use water treated with water softeners.
 If using tap water, let the water sit in its container for a few hours or overnight to dissipate chlorine.
 Some municipalities use chloramine instead of chlorine which does not dissipate readily.
-Check with your municipality to which is used.
-If chloramine is used, boil the water for an hour or run it through a filter designed to remove chloramine.
+Ask your local water provider which is used.
+Chloramine can be neutralized by several types of filters including reverse osmosis, ultraviolet light and activated carbon.